ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 So, on Sunday morning, remember—EXACTLY at 2 A.M. or you are breaking the law!
 After all, we must do our bit for our soldiers and farmers—the whole reason we have daylight savings time in the first place.
 Right?

-To wind things up, click or tap on the triangle in the next image to see how these folks are musically addressing the time change as they get ready for church this Sunday.
+To wind things up, click or tap on the triangle in the next image to see how these folks are musically addressing the time change.
+Look and listen as they get ready for church, way too early–or too late– on a Sunday morning!

-So, on Sunday morning, do your duty, don’t break the law, enjoy all that extra sunshine, and . . .
+So, on Sunday morning, do your duty, don’t break the law, and

 . . .
 STAY TUNED!
 But, . . .